schreter/hue_rule_configurator/README.md

 Additionally, it's possible to specify bindings for `dim` and `recover`, which are called on no motion timeout to dim the lights and to recover light states if motion is detected in the dimmed state.
 They by default dim the light by 50% and recover state before dimming.
-However, this wears off the lamps, so it's better to specify at least `recover` binding, typically to the same action as `on` action (this can be shortened by specifying string `"on"` as the action).
+Storing the light state may wear off the flash memory in lamps quicker, so it's possible to specify `recover` binding, typically to the same action as `on` action (this can be shortened by specifying string `"on"` as the action).
 If `recover` action is specified, then `dim` action will not save light state.
+However, since most users will use "recover after power failure" mode for light bulbs, the state is saved anyway, so there will most likely be no difference in Flash memory wear when using additional scene to store light state before dimming.

-If the optional `state` is present, then the sensor with this name will be reset before turning light on or off.
+If the optional `state` is present, then the switch state sensor with this name will be reset before turning light on or off.

+Note: if using `on` action for `recover`, you need to pay attention to use `"reset": "off"` flag for your multi-state scene action for `on`, since otherwise the action will do nothing - the light is on from the point of view of the on rules.

 Optionally, a contact sensor defined in the same configuration can be addressed using `contact` parameter.
 When there is no motion detected shortly after closing the door, the light is turned